Murder of Noor Mukadam: Police investigation

 The suspect, Zahir Zakir Jaffer, is a dual Pakistani-American citizen and the son of a wealthy businessman, Zakir Jaffer, and Asmat Adamjee.

 Noor's father, Shaukat Mukadam, previously served as Pakistan's ambassador to South Korea and Kazakhstan.
 In addition to the suspect and victim, their families were also acquaintances.

 Following the murder, a First Information Report was registered against Jaffer under Section 302 of the Pakistan Penal Code, and the suspect was arrested at the site of the crime.
 Four days later, Jaffer's parents and house servants were arrested on suspicion of complicity in the crime.
 Police investigated the role of Therapy Works too.
 Data recovered from Jaffer's phone indicated he had been involved in violence against women in the past.
 Jaffer's name was placed on the Provincial National Identification List (PNIL) and Exit Control List by the Pakistani government to prevent him from fleeing the country.

 On August 15, 2021, police were able to match fingerprints and DNA confirming Jaffer's involvement in the murder.

-On February 24, 2022, a session court in Islamabad convicted Jaffer of the murder, along with accomplices Mohammad Iftikhar and Mohammad Jan.
-Jaffer was sentenced to death.
-Zahir's mother Asmat Adamjee, father Zakir Jaffer and cook Jamil have been acquitted.